SP7-Ritmare/EDI-NG_client/README.md

 >```

 # Quick Start
+The easiest way for a hands-on trial of EDI-NG is to download the demo standalone JAR [here](https://github.com/SP7-Ritmare/EDI-NG_server/releases/download/v1.2/edi.zip).
+It includes both a demo client and server, and it requires JAVA 7+.

-If you just need to run EDI-NG client, all you need to do is in the [dist](https://github.com/SP7-Ritmare/EDI-NG_client/tree/master/dist) directory.
+If you just want to run EDI-NG client, all you need to do is in the [dist](https://github.com/SP7-Ritmare/EDI-NG_client/tree/master/dist) directory.
 You can then deploy directory contents to a Web Server of your choice, or access it via the filesystem.
 > The "templates" directory contains a few sample templates: you should customise them to point to your own [EDI-NG_server](https://github.com/SP7-Ritmare/EDI-NG_server.git) installation.
 > To do that, replace content of the